MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M08-empower-workforce-copilot-communications/6-use-powerpoint-create-presentation.md

+# Exercise 1, Task 4: Use Copilot in PowerPoint to create an executive presentation
+---
 With the strategic communication brief complete and external research in hand, Boulder Innovations’ executive leadership team now needs a clear, visual summary of the AuroraHub initiative.
 Executives possess limited time and expect succinct, decision-oriented content that highlights priorities, impacts, and next steps, rather than long-form documentation.

 As the Communications Manager, you’re tasked with creating an executive presentation that brings together the work you completed thus far.
 This deck must clearly articulate: